-with readings, explorations and productions of Hamlet, Macbeth, Richard III, The Winter's Tale, A Midsummer Night's Dream, King Lear and the 2018 Tour: The Taming of the Shrew
+with readings, explorations and productions of Hamlet, Macbeth, Richard III, Pericles, A Midsummer Night's Dream, King Lear and the 2018 Tour: The Taming of the Shrew

 My horse, my horse, my kingdom for a horse!

 Richard III lived a sort of nightmare and caused nightmares for all who dared cross him.
 His rise to power was predicated on one death after another...most of which Shakespeare points to Richard orchestrating.
 Whether you find sympathy in the hand life dealt him, admiration in his steadfast climb or sheer horror in his actions, this history is far from a lesson filled with dates and is much more a lesson in how not to be a king.

 Perhaps the most iconic Shakespeare play the brooding Dane meets his audience in the midst of the greatest nightmare one can imagine: his mother remarried to his uncle and a ghost of his father seeking revenge.
 Audience struggles with Hamlet throughout the play as he wrestles with how to act and react to the events, contemplating how to be a good son to both father and mother and how to wrestle with all the demons that he cannot escape.